 A walled garden is a closed ecosystem in which all the operations are controlled by the ecosystem operator.

-A great example from history is the telecommunication industry during its evolution in the 70s.
+A great example from history is the telecommunication industry during its evolution during the 1970s.
 At that time, only phones manufactured by the telecoms operator themselves could connect to their network.
 For example, in the USA, Bell System owned all of the phone hardware that its customers used.
 Buying your own phone wasn’t possible.
 Things have significantly changed since then :-) …

 So, even if history shows us that walled gardens are disappearing in the longer term and being replaced by open ecosystems which eventually bring more value, a walled garden is often the best way to grow a profitable business in the development of any industry.

 More recently, we can also cite Apple, which controls the whole iOS ecosystem by retaining overall control over its iOS applications.
 Their motive is to be included in all the most profitable value chains built on their platform (payments/ads/data/video/music etc).

 In the Digital Marketing field, you have built a “walled garden” when you can force your clients to use your whole marketing stack to run their campaigns:

 · Your CDP (Customer Data Platform) for audience targeting based on your data;

 · Your Ad server to deliver ads on your targeted inventory and audience;

 · Your DCO (Dynamic Creative Optimisation) to handle the ad personalisation/ad hosting.